 In each letter, Paul uses slightly different tactics, based on the situation, to deal with the disunity between Jews and Gentiles.
-It is also true that because Paul never visited Rome (1:8–13; 15:23), he may give his most comprehensive answer to the Jew-Gentile issue in this particular letter.
+It is also true that because Paul never visited Rome (Romans 1:8–13, 15:23), he may give his most comprehensive answer to the Jew-Gentile issue in this particular letter.

 While it is probably true that the first converts were Jews in Rome, this condition did not last long.
-A significant Gentile population had begun streaming into the church (1:5–6; 11:13–32; 15:15–16).
+A significant Gentile population had begun streaming into the church (Romans 1:5–6, 11:13–32, 15:15–16).
 With the diverse backgrounds coming together, this caused no small amount of disagreement about what it meant to follow Jesus.

 For Paul in Romans, the answer to division can be summarized in one word: die.
 This was based on the death of the Messiah.

 His answer is not for Jews to fight for their rights or boast of their Jewish heritage, or Gentiles to brag of their freedom from the law, but to follow the Savior in his humiliation.
 True, abundant, and flourishing life can only be had by walking hand in hand with Jesus through the darkness of death to ourselves.

 Paul wrote his epistle to Rome to deal with division and explain to them how the work of Christ can be applied to fractured relationships between Jews and Gentiles.
 He wrote to churches that needed to be reminded of the justifying, and therefore unifying, work of Christ.
 They could then begin to have their orthopraxy (right actions) line up with their orthodoxy (right beliefs).
 Or better yet, to have their orthodoxy drive their orthopraxy.